thelonejordan/flight_controller/README.md

-# Quadcopter Flight Controller from scratch
+# Quadcopter Flight Controller based on Kalman Filter

 I built a Quadcopter Flight Controller from scratch as a summers project (circa 2017).